1337isnot1337/refind-custom/README.md

  ![Screenshot](https://github.com/Pra-H/custom-bootloader/blob/master/screenshot.png)

-### Installation
+****Installation****

 [Install rEFInd](https://www.rodsbooks.com/refind/installing.html) as you would normally.

-Create  `themes` folder in /refined/ paste the contents there.
+1. Find your refind EFI directory, Create a foler named `themes`  inside

-in /refined edit `refind.conf` and add this as the last line include  `include themes/custom/theme.conf `
+2. Clone this repository or paste the contents there.

-You can add icons if you want custom ones (icon folders, .png 1280x1280)
+3. Edit `refind.conf` and add this as the last line include  `include themes/custom/theme.conf `

-You'll also want to edit the [background image](./background.png).
+You might want to edit the [background image](./background.png).

 Updates:
 1) added theme.conf